 - Speed counts!
 GET IN FRONT OF THE CUSTOMER EARLY AND OFTEN!
 There are many good ways to accelerate development projects, but not at the expense of execution quality.

 Market Analytics – The Key to Success

-Marketing is only as good as its supporting research.
+Marketing is only as good as the research supporting it.
 Marketing intelligence should drive all marketing decisions.
-It should be strategic—actions about the market; and it should be tactical—actions in the market.
-You need to understand the relationships among the customer, the company’s offering, and the environment.
+It should be strategic (actions about the market), and it should be tactical (actions in the market).
+You need to understand the relationships between the customer, the company’s offering, and the environment.